chaiNNer-org/chaiNNer/README.md

 If you do wish to use your system Python installation still, you can turn the system Python setting on.
 However, it is much more recommended to use the integrated Python.
 If you do wish to use your system Python, make sure the Python version you are using is either 3.8 or 3.9.
 3.10 also should work for the most part, but it is not fully supported at this time.

 If you are using the provided .zip portable version of chaiNNer, please be aware that the integrated Python it uses is not portable like the rest of it.
+It is located at `%appdata%/chaiNNer/python` (windows), `.config/chaiNNer/python` (linux), or `Application Support/chaiNNer/python`.
+We plan on making this truly portable in the future.

 ## How To Use